Submissions now open for the FOOH Awards! Enter your best work. Get seen. Get recognized.

 6. Lighting Considerations

-Lighting plays a critical role in creating the desired atmosphere and ensuring that VFX elements blend naturally with the live-action footage.
-Pre-production gives you the chance to evaluate the lighting conditions at your chosen location at different times of the day.
-If shooting outdoors, you’ll want to assess natural light and plan your shoot accordingly.
-If using artificial lighting, this phase allows you to map out what gear is needed and how it will interact with both the environment and the digital elements.
+If you use artificial lighting, this phase helps you plan what gear you need.
+It also shows how the gear will work with the environment and the digital elements.
 With proper pre-production planning, you’ll avoid issues where the lighting doesn’t match the VFX or the shoot doesn’t happen during the optimal time of day.

 7. Organizing and Renting Equipment